 After establishing a chorus, I usually decide which elements I want in my intro so I can get a feel for how to develop the song from the intro through the chorus.
 Once I have my intro set, I start adding instruments back in to create the verse, and make decisions as to how I can logically lead into the chorus.

 By this point, you can choose to either copy and paste the verse and chorus again with minor switch-ups or create an entirely new second verse.
 Now you can start making more detailed decisions like where you want to switch up the drums between verses, what effects you want to use and where you want to create effective build-ups and drop-outs.
 Finally, create an outro for your song and before you know it, you are finished and ready to mix!

 I hope this helps you look at the songwriting approach in a different way.
 The key to this method is to keep up with your creative flow and not over-think the song in the process.
 You will be amazed at what you can come up with if you will simply allow yourself to enjoy the process and not get caught up in the details too early on.

 This week, I decided to create a new track using this method in order to show you what I came up with by adhering to this process.
 I have been on a Teenage Mutant Ninja Turtles kick lately (my favorite childhood TV show of all time), and I decided to create a track around my favorite ninja turtle, Michaelangelo.
 I loaded up some sounds, took a quick break to watch an episode and got right to it!
 Check it out here at www.iamjambot.com/music-for-sale (try the link twice if its your first time to my website) and let me know what you think!

-As always, make sure to check out our blog every Monday for a new article, and be sure to follow us @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.
-Seeya next week!
+As always, make sure to check out our blog for new articles, and be sure to follow us @iamjambot and @_signaturesound to keep up with everything we are doing here at the studio.